 A string of bad luck, poor timing and late decision making resulted in a pretty turbulent few weeks for us in Northern Brazil.
-These past two weeks saw us leaving Taiba and heading north still, all the way to Jericoacoara (Jeri).
+These past two weeks saw us leaving Taiba and heading north still, all the way to Jericoacoara, Brazil (Jeri).

 Let me backtrack a touch, Moo and I split for two weeks while he went kitesurfing along the coast and I stayed put, surfing in Taiba.
 Moo joined me for one week here before we shuttled ourselves up to Jeri.
 After a total of three weeks in tiny Taiba, I was ready to leave.
 Two weeks was perfect, three was trying.
 Made harder by the fact that we were staying a way out of town, couldn’t cook our own meals and the closest surf beach was 3km walk away.
 Sure, we could have rented everything – car, buggy, surf board etc but it all seemed too hard.